bingeboy/vs-web-components-brownbag/README.md

 * [Imports](https://github.com/bingeboy/vs-web-components-brownbag/blob/master/imports.md), which defines how templates and custom elements are packaged and loaded as a resource.

 ##Why would I do that?
-This sounds like new front end hipsters madness.
+This sounds like new front end hipster madness.
 I'm trolling stack overflow.

 ##### Custom Element myth